KTH-dESA/PopCluster/README.md

 	![image3](assets/installation/img/image3.jpg)

-6. In the window that opens click on the three dots next to the empty field to navigate to wherever you saved the zipped plugin folder.
+6. In the window that opens click on the three dots next to the empty field to navigate to where you saved the zipped plugin folder.

 	![image4](assets/installation/img/image4.jpg)